BobrImperator/todo-app/book/SYNTAX.md

 you're trying to create a `string` containing `'That'`, then read a variable called `s` and then...
 Damn, let's not go into that too deply, all you need to know is that Javascript is confused and it breaks.

-There are a few ways to work through it, the simplest one is use Quotes for the whole sentence:
+There are a few ways to work through it:

 Escape the inner Tick:
 ```js